cleversolutions/zebraCapacitor/README.md

 # zebraCapacitor
-Capacitor plugin for Zebra printers (ios and android)
+Capacitor (v2.0) plugin for Zebra printers (ios and android)

 ## Limitations
-None of version 0.1.0 has been tested on real hardware yet. iOS has been tested on device, but with no printer.
-Android has had no testing.
+iOS has been tested on device with a real printer.
+Android has had no testing yet.
+I had access to printers at my previous employer; however, I have recently moved on.
+I can test on real hardware if somone is able to loan me with hardware to test on :)

-## But
+This is all a port of a plugin I built for Cordova (which was well tested), so I'm reasonably sure it should all work.

-I do intend to develop and support an app that uses this plugin, so this will eventually be completed and working (at least with for the printers I have access to test with).
+I had plans to port this to Capacitor 3, and still may, but my time is quite limited at the moment.

 ## iOS
 After installing this, you may have to drag the libZSDK_API.a library into the ZebraCapacitor target of the Pods Project.
 Then update your build settings Library Search Paths with: "${PODS_ROOT}/../../../node_modules/zebra-capacitor/ios/Plugin/Plugin"